 At each follow-up clinic visit, retrieve the participant's previously completed Concomitant Medications Log, record any new medications provided to the participant by study staff, and actively ask the participant whether he/she is still taking all previously-recorded medications, at the same dose and frequency.
 Also, actively ask whether the participant has taken any new medications since the last medical history was taken.
 To further probe for updates, if the participant reports any intercurrent illnesses, symptoms, etc. since their last medical history, ask whether they took any medications for those.
 Add all new information to the Concomitant Medications Log.
+If a participant reports taking a new medication for a condition that they inadvertently did not report when providing follow-up medical history information, add the condition to their follow-up medical history source document.
 To help ensure accurate reporting of concomitant medications information, participants should be encouraged to bring all medications to all study visits.